mengxu00/hugo-tuflov-theme/README.md

 {{ partial "footer.html" . }}
 :wq
 ```
+Note that we removed the date display from the default template and put it hin the post template.
+Generate the web site and verify the results.
+Postes have dates and the about page doesn't.

+## Add CSS to the template

 ## License
 This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details